 You can increase your savings by cutting down your various outstanding monthly bills.
-You can cut out items that take up a large share of your paycheck – like cable TV, Netflix, gym membership, phone service, and so on.
+Cut out items that take up a large share of your paycheck – like cable TV, Netflix, gym membership, phone service, and so on.
 “Ask yourself, “Do I need these services at all?”
 If you answer no, then stop wasting your money on them.”

 Next, identify ways to reduce the charges of services that you need to keep and pay for.
-For instance, if you use credit cards, you can contact your card issuer to check out whether or not the company would be willing to slash the rate of interest charged on your balances.
+For instance, if you use credit cards, you can contact your card issuer to check out whether or not the company would be willing to slash the rate on your balances.

 3. Increase Your Insurance Deductibles

 This is another smart way to create an additional space in your budget and catapult your savings.
 Many people buy insurance, and it’s your choice whether or not you’d like to keep it.
 But if you’re paying for insurance, why not raise the deductible?
-Hiking the deductible will dramatically reduce your insurance premium.
+Doing this will dramatically reduce your insurance premium.

-For instance, the Insurance Information Institute says that if you raise your car insurance deductible, then you can reduce your premium amount by 15 to 40 percent, depending on how much you raise it by.
+For instance, the Insurance Information Institute says that if you raise your car insurance deductible, you can reduce your premium by 15 to 40 percent, depending on how much you raise the deductible by.

 4. Wipe Out Your Debts

-Never ignore the telltale signs of your debts.
-A small amount of debt can quickly balloon into a large, overwhelming amount through over-limit charges, late fines, and high interest rates.
+Never ignore the telltale signs.
+A small debt can quickly balloon into a large, overwhelming amount through over-limit charges, late fines, and high interest rates.
 Paying off debt should be your top priority when setting your budget.
-Consolidating your debt can help you to pay it off easily, provided that you have a steady source of income.
+Consolidating your debt can help you pay it off easily, provided that you have a steady source of income.
 But make sure that you always make the monthly payments on-time.

-You can also use any one of two debt repayment strategies:
+You can also use one of two debt repayment strategies: